oliverwatkins/shape-shop-backend/README.md

 it is now possible to start app (server side - spring) in IDE and debug through the code.
 It should be possible to access http://localhost:8080/alpenhof/products

-it sould be possible to run the client side as well.
+it should be possible to run the client side as well.